Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: Experimental Evaluation

 \subsection{Fault Tolerance Scalability}

-Finally, we evaluate the performance of \sys with a different number of nodes (i.e., maximum possible failures ($f$)).
+Finally, we evaluate the impact of increasing the number of nodes within each domain on the performance of protocols.
+Figures ~\ref{fig:nodes-c} and \ref{fig:nodes-b} depict the results.
 We consider two scenarios with $f=2$ and $f=4$, i.e., each crash-only domain includes $5$ and $9$ nodes, and each Byzantine domain includes $7$ and $13$ nodes respectively.
 All nodes are placed within an AWS region and the workload includes $90\%$-internal $10\%$-cross-domain transactions.
-As shown in Figure~\ref{fig:nodes-c} and Figure~\ref{fig:nodes-b}, increasing the number of nodes, reduces the performance of all protocols (insignificantly), e.g., the end-to-end throughput of the coordinator-based protocol is reduced by $6\%$ and $11\%$ (with the same latency) when the number of nodes within each domain increases from $3$ to $5$ and $7$.
-This is expected because once the number of nodes increased, achieving consensus requires larger quorums.
+When domains become larger, achieving consensus requires more nodes, hence, the performance of all protocols is (marginally) reduced, e.g., the throughput of the coordinator-based protocol is reduced by $6\%$ and $11\%$ (with the same latency) when the size increases from $3$ to $5$ and $9$.